orzklv/web/data/ideas.md

 - [x] Add ARM and ARM64 support for bulut
 - [ ] Stabilize all APIs of Xinux
 - [ ] Create server edition of Xinux
+- [ ] Create a platform for FinClub of WIUT

 ### Blog